prestonharberts/bib/Bible/num23.md

 So he returned to him, and he was still standing by his burnt offering, he and all the princes of Moab.
 ###### 7
 Then Balaam uttered his oracle, saying,
->  “ Balak, the king of Moab, brought me from Aram,
+> “Balak, the king of Moab, brought me from Aram,
->  “ Out of the mountains of the east, saying,
+> “Out of the mountains of the east, saying,
->  ‘ Come, pronounce a curse on Jacob for me;
+> ‘Come, pronounce a curse on Jacob for me;
->  ‘ Come, denounce Israel.’
+> ‘Come, denounce Israel.’
 ###### 8
->  “ How can I curse one whom God has not cursed,
+> “How can I curse one whom God has not cursed,
->  “ Or how can I denounce one whom the LORD has not denounced?
+> “Or how can I denounce one whom the LORD has not denounced?
 ###### 9
->  “ For from the top of the rocks I see them;
+> “For from the top of the rocks I see them;
->  “ From the hills I watch them.
+> “From the hills I watch them.
->  “ Indeed, a nation that lives alone,
+> “Indeed, a nation that lives alone,
->  “ And it will not be reckoned among the nations.
+> “And it will not be reckoned among the nations.
 ###### 10
->  “ Who can count the dust of Jacob,
+> “Who can count the dust of Jacob,
->  “ Or number the fourth part of Israel?
+> “Or number the fourth part of Israel?
->  “ Let me die the death of the upright,
+> “Let me die the death of the upright,
->  “ And let the end of my life be like theirs.”
+> “And let the end of my life be like theirs.”
 ## Balaam Relocates
 ###### ¶ 11
 Then Balak said to Balaam, “What have you done to me?
 I brought you to curse my enemies, but on the contrary you have only blessed them!”